Categorized | Non-venomous

 Oligodon purpurascens (Brown Kukri Snake)

 Range: All over Thailand.
 Brown Kukri snakes were once thought to be native to only the southernmost Thailand provinces, however J. Bulian has found one in Pattaya and there have been others discovered farther in the northeast.
-Assume the Brown Kukri’s habitat is all over Thailand.
+Assume the Brown Kukri’s habitat is across most of Thailand.

 Habitat: These snakes prefer life in the forest and can be found at great elevations – about 1 mile high (1,600 meters).
 I have received numerous requests to identify this snake from readers who found them close to or inside their homes as well.
 The habitat is wide and varied for this species.
 Regardless where they are found, they enjoy living under brush, wood, rocks, and thick flora.